kamarianakis/glGA-SDK-public/README.md

 Our objective in this SDK is two-fold:

-- a) we want to learn and understand key CG and underlying algebraic concepts as efficiently as possible, more than achieving absolute highest framerates.
+- a) we want to teach, learn and expriment with key CG and underlying algebraic concepts as efficiently as possible, more than achieving absolute highest framerates.
 C/C++ are powerful but cluttered, error-prone low-level languages, that get in the way of this learning efficiency.
 - b) we want to provide rapid prototyping, algorithmic understanding, experimentation and code equivalence between Python, C++ and C# across CPU and GPU frameworks and the two most prevailing, modern game engines (Unity and Unreal).
 - c) we want to emphasize on *"literate programming"* and Python-Jupyter notebooks are the best current vehicle for that IMHO: "In literate programming the emphasis is reversed.
 Instead of writing code containing documentation, the literate programmer writes documentation containing code.
 No longer does the English commentary injected into a program have to be hidden in comment delimiters at the top of the file, or under procedure headings, or at the end of lines.
 Instead, it is wrenched into the daylight and made the main focus.
 The "program" then becomes primarily a document directed at humans, with the code being herded between "code delimiters" from where it can be extracted and shuffled out sideways to the language system by literate programming tools." <http://www.literateprogramming.com/index.html>